Everest Base Camp Trek – The Legendary Himalayan Journey

 • Headlamp or flashlight with spare batteries

-• Trekking poles (optional but highly recommended)
+• Trekking poles (recommended)

-Health & Personal Items
+Health & Personal Items:

-• Personal medications and a basic first-aid kit
+• Personal medications and basic first-aid kit

 • Toiletries, wet wipes, quick-dry towel, and toilet paper